braycarlson/alphares/README.md

 The truth is I am not sure.
 Here are some fixes that have helped others:

 1. Close Fortnite, delete `GameUserSettings.ini`, re-open Fortnite to generate a new settings file, close Fortnite and then use alphares.
+2. Run alphares as an administrator.
-2. Uninstall and reinstall Fortnite.
+3. Uninstall and reinstall Fortnite.

 ### Why does alphares say there is no configuration file?
+1. Press `Win + R` to open a "Run" window.
+2. In the "Run" box, type: `%localappdata%` and press Enter.
+3. From there, you will have to navigate to: `FortniteGame/Saved/Config/WindowsClient/GameUserSettings.ini`.
+4. If the `GameUserSettings.ini` file does exist, then close Fortnite and attempt to delete the file.
+However, please note that this will reset the game's settings.
-* You must have launched Fortnite at least once, and allowed the game to detect the best settings or saved custom settings in-game before running alphares.
+* Note: You should have launched Fortnite at least once, and allowed the game to detect the best settings or saved custom settings in-game before running alphares.
+* If you are still having issues, please open an issue and tell me where Fortnite is installed and if the `GameUserSettings.ini` is missing or not.

 ### What are popular resolution(s)?
 * 1600x1080